macloo/Web4Beginners/README.md

 This collection of HTML and CSS files is intended to help beginners learn how Web pages are made.

+Download the ZIP of this repo and open the files in your Web browser and in a text editor.
+Change them.
+Reload them in the browser and see what happens.
+This is how we learn.

+## Background

 I started writing a series of blog posts in February 2013 to encourage journalism educators to teach students how to code.
 The first post is [Get started with Web coding.
 Part 1: HTML and CSS](http://mindymcadams.com/tojou/2013/get-started-with-web-coding-part-1-html-and-css/).
 It's only about learning HTML and CSS.

 Files that were relevant to that first post have been changed or deleted.

+## The files

 Here is a guide to the new files:

 **no_styles.html** is an HTML file with no CSS.
 It's about as bare and basic as you can get.